Tinker Field: History

 The field first saw use for baseball in 1914; the first known stadium built on the site was in 1923.
 It was all-wood construction and seated 1,500.
-For the next 10 years, the Cincinnati Reds would call Tinker Field their spring training home til 1933.
+For the next 10 years, the Cincinnati Reds called Tinker Field their spring training home until 1933.
 The Brooklyn Dodgers trained there in 1934 and 1935.
-In 1936 Clark Griffith moved the Washington Senators to Orlando, where the Washington Senators/Minnesota Twins would train until after the 1990 season.
+In 1936, Clark Griffith moved spring training of the Washington Senators to Orlando, where the Senators (who later relocated as the Minnesota Twins) trained until after the 1990 season.
 The stadium was rebuilt again in 1963, and when Griffith Stadium in Washington, D.C., was demolished, nearly 1,000 of the stadium's seats were moved to Tinker Field.
 The remaining seats were sold by the City of Orlando in 2015.
 The old press box next to the home side dugout was the original press box and can be seen in photographs as early as the 1920s.

+Some college football games were played at the stadium, one example being the 1937 edition of the Orange Blossom Classic.

 Tinker Field was added to the United States National Register of Historic Places in 2004.
 One of the most historical non-baseball events to take place at Tinker Field was a visit from Dr. Martin Luther King Jr. on March 6, 1964.
 He spoke before thousands of people from the pitcher's mound in his only public speech in the city.

-On January 28, 2014, during the groundbreaking of the Orlando Citrus Bowl Stadium reconstruction, it was announced that the grandstands and all other extant buildings surrounding Tinker Field would be torn down.
-The reasons cited were that the expansion of the Orlando Citrus Bowl Stadium would shorten right field so much that it would make it unusable even if it the entire building complex was renovated.
+On January 28, 2014, during the groundbreaking of the Orlando Citrus Bowl stadium reconstruction, it was announced that the grandstands and all other extant buildings surrounding Tinker Field would be torn down.
+The reasons cited were that the expansion of the Orlando Citrus Bowl stadium would shorten right field of Tinker Field so much that it would make it unusable even if it the entire building complex was renovated.
 On March 9, 2015, Orlando City Council approved an ordinance to demolish the grandstands and buildings, and allocated money to re-create the area surrounding the field.

 In September, 2015, the City of Orlando held a public input meeting and unveiled preliminary plans to memorialize Tinker Field.
 Tinker Field History Plaza opened in May 2018, memorializing civil rights and baseball in Orlando.